latentflip/gitlab-docker/readme.md

 ### Step 1: Pull Or Build GitLab

-With Docker installed and running, do one of the following to obtain GitLab.
+With Docker installed and running, do the following to obtain GitLab.

-**Pull From Docker Index:**

-    docker pull wraithgar/gitlab-docker

 **Build It Yourself**